jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 3. Click **WEB**.
 4. For the starter, select the **SDK for Node.js**, and then click **CONTINUE**.
 5. Name the app, and then click **FINISH**.
-6. On the left of the page, under your app's name, click **Overview**.
+6. On the left side of the page, under your app's name, click **Overview**.

 After a few moments, your app is running on Bluemix.
 To view it, click the URL beside Routes.